 ‘Sirius Black?’
 Fleur’s eyes softened.
 ‘Are you finally going to tell someone about us?’

-‘He can be trusted and we need somewhere secret he can meet us to tell us what’s happening with the Order of the Phoenix.’
+‘He can be trusted and we need somewhere secret so he can tell us what’s happening with the Order of the Phoenix.’
 Harry grinned.
-‘If nothing else we can trade him to Gabby as a pet in return for performing the charm.’
+‘If nothing else, we can trade him to Gabby as a pet in return for performing the charm.’

 ‘She would say no. She wants to talk to you.
 Only you.’
 Fleur’s face tightened.
 ‘I love my little sister, mon Cœur, so be nice, even if she’s difficult, which she will be.’